TU Dortmund University offers the PROMOS scholarship program, funded by the DAAD and BMBF, for various stays abroad.

 2. Upload the following documents to the application portal:

-- Confirmation of relevance for your studies, signed by the responsible person in your faculty
+- Confirmation of relevance for your studies, signed by the responsible person in your department

 - Confirmation from the company about your internship

 Important: with general information about the expected work, the exact internship dates and the amount of pay or payment in kind, with signature and stamp; PDFs accepted

 - CV/resumé (German or English)

 - Grade report/Transcript of records (all grades in all studies, Bachelor and Master level)